 Buying a boat (or yacht) is a major purchase.
 It can be confusing and even stressful.
-From finding the right boat, negotiating an offer, completing the inspections and all the paperwork to finally taking delivery of your new boat, the road to acquiring your dream yacht can become long and windy.
+From finding the right boat, negotiating an offer, completing the inspections and the paperwork to finally taking delivery, the road to acquiring your dream boat can become long and windy.

-Yacht BC Yacht Sales is pleased to sponsor this page with the hope that understanding the key steps in the process will lead to a positive yacht buying experience.
+is pleased to sponsor this page with the hope that understanding the key steps in the process will lead to a positive buying experience.

 Finding the Right Boat at the Right Price

 Identifying and prioritizing your needs is a good place to start.
-Functionality — how you plan to use the boat, and with whom.
+Think about how you plan to use the boat, and with whom.
 Styling is probably next.
 And then pricing.
 Pricing should take into account the purchase price, delivery (e.g., the cost of bringing the boat up from Ft.
-Lauderdale), taxes (e.g., import duty, handling of a trade), operating and maintenance costs, potential charter revenue and future resale value.
+Lauderdale), taxes (e.g., import duty, handling of a trade), maintenance costs, operating costs, potential charter revenue and future resale value.

 Do your research.
 Take time for window shopping and visiting boat shows.
-The most used site on the internet is Yachtworld.com.
-At this point you may want to engage the services of a yacht broker who has experience with the type of boat you are looking for.
-The broker may have access to information through proprietary websites and his or her network.
+The most popular site on the internet is Yachtworld.com.
+You may want to engage the services of a yacht broker who has experience with the type of boat you are looking for.
+The broker may also have access to information through proprietary websites and his or her network.

 Making an Offer and Negotiating the Purchase

-Once you have found a desirable boat, you would normally draft a “Purchase and Sale Agreement” with your offer price, terms and dates, and submit this offer to the seller.
-There may be some back and forth in reaching an agreement of the selling price.
-Deposits are negotiable but 10% of the offered amount is normal.
+Once you have found a desirable boat, you or your broker will normally draft a “Purchase and Sale Agreement” with your offer price, terms and dates, and submit this offer to the seller.
+There may be some back and forth negotiations in reaching an agreement on the selling price.
+Deposits are negotiable, but 10% of the offered amount is normal.
 These funds should be held in a trust account and are generally refundable up until the time the boat has been accepted.

 When your offer has been accepted, you will want to arrange a sea trial, mechanical inspection, haul-out and survey.
 We always recommend using a qualified mechanic and surveyor (SAMS or NAMS should be in their letterhead).
-The surveyor works for the buyer and you have the freedom to employ the surveyor of your choice.
-Should the survey report find any faults with the vessel, these may be fixed as part of the sale, adjusted for in the price, the vessel may not be accepted at all or accepted as is.
+The surveyor works for the buyer and you can chose the surveyor you.
+Should any faults be found with the vessel, these may be fixed as part of the sale, adjusted for in the price, the vessel may not be accepted at all or accepted as is.

 Paperwork and Closing

-After the “Acceptance of Vessel” document has been signed, there is some paperwork to be done, and the time and place for the closing to be determined.
-We always recommend the services of a documentation or title company to hold the funds in a trust account, handle the disbursements prepare the closing documents (lien search, bill of sale), and assist with the importation and registration or licensing.
+After the “Acceptance of Vessel” document has been signed, the time and place for the closing has to be determined and there is some paperwork to be done.
+We always recommend the services of a documentation or title company to hold the funds in a trust account, handle the disbursements, prepare the closing documents (lien search, bill of sale, closing statements), assist with the importation and registration or licensing.